 - Built-in wheels for easy portability across flat surfaces and floors

-- Long 15-foot hose for maneuverability around objects or tools
+- Long 15-foot hose for maneuverability around objects or woodworking tools

-- Can be equipped with a high-efficiency 0.3-micron filter
+- Can be equipped with high-efficiency 0.3-micron HEPA filtration

 - Large 8-gallon dust-collection capacity reduces tank-emptying frequency